tsbloxsom/Analytical-Programming/README.md

 # Analytical-Programming
+- to view any of the python files, copy the link of the file and use https://nbviewer.jupyter.org/ to view it

 - HW1 includes programs that clean and organize data from html and text files

 - HW2 includes programs that deal with pandas functions and methods